 In many cases, a high-quality supplement may be the best way to get optimal ratios of all essential amino acids.
 Supplemental essential amino acids can make sure you’re getting the building blocks of protein while skipping the digestive process that may require extra energy.
 Supplements will provide a pure form of essential amino acids that are easily digested and support a speedy recovery.
 A study conducted by researchers in Italy evaluated the impact of essential amino acid supplementation on the recovery process for patients who had received hip replacements.
 Results revealed that patients who had received essential amino acid supplementation had regained more hip function than those in the control group.
 (1)

 Without all essential acids in optimal ratios, the body is unable to quickly rebuild muscle and other tissues.
 The bottom line is don’t skimp on protein!
-Keep reading below to find out tricks for getting the nutrients you need while recovering from surgery, even if you are experiencing loss of appetite.
+Keep reading below to find out tricks for getting the nutrients you need while recovering from surgery, even if you are experiencing a loss of appetite.

 4. Prebiotic and Probiotic Foods

 During many surgical procedures, your physician likely administered antibiotics in either a pill form or IV drip to prevent an infection from taking hold.
 In some cases, you may even be required to take a course of probiotics for a week or two after surgery, to protect an open wound during healing.
 Though antibiotics are life-saving and prevent an array of post-surgical complications, they also kill off the good bacteria in your gut that usually help you break down food.
-Foods to eat after surgery include those that are rich in prebiotics and probiotics since both work together to support the re-growth of healthy gut microbiome.
+Foods to eat after surgery include those that are rich in prebiotics and probiotics since both works together to support the re-growth of a healthy gut microbiome.

 Probiotics are healthy bacteria strains that support digestion and also produce metabolic byproducts that influence brain health, liver health, and immune function.
 Foods that contain probiotics include kimchi, sauerkraut, kombucha, kefir, and yogurts.
 If needed, probiotics can be taken in the form of a supplement.

-In contrast to probiotics, prebiotics are not actually microorganisms, but rather the food that feeds healthy gut microorganisms.
+In contrast to probiotics, prebiotics is not actually microorganisms, but rather the food that feeds healthy gut microorganisms.
 Prebiotics refer to oligosaccharides and other compounds in certain foods that remain intact as they travel through the digestive system.
 Prebiotic foods support the growth of beneficial bacteria in the colon, which encourages overall gut health.
-In addition to supporting healthy gut bacteria, prebiotics have been shown to support immune function by decreasing inflammation and improving the function of immune cells like macrophages and natural killer cells.
+In addition to supporting healthy gut bacteria, prebiotics has been shown to support immune function by decreasing inflammation and improving the function of immune cells like macrophages and natural killer cells.
 Eating prebiotic-rich foods could enhance your body’s healing mechanisms and fight off infection post-surgery.
 (2) Foods rich in prebiotics to add to your post-surgery diet include asparagus, onions, flaxseed, and whole grain oats and wheat.

 5. Eat High-Fiber Foods